-The South Satellite was built with the North Satellite and Main Terminal as part of the major 1973 expansion of SEA.
-It is the entry point for the Airport's international flights and passengers.
+Concourse S (previously South Satellite) was built with Concourse N (previously North Satellite) and Main Terminal as part of the major 1973 expansion of SEA.
+Along with Concourse A and International Arrivals Facility, it is the entry and exit point for SEA's international flights and passengers.
+Concourse level finishes have been updated to provide a more contemporary look to brighten the space.